 Should a description of the BIQSFP project(s) be included within the Parent Concept application?

-YES…a description of the INTEGRAL and/or INTEGRATED proposal(s) requesting BIQSFP support must be embedded into the parent concept document.
+YES…a description of the INTEGRAL proposal(s) requesting BIQSFP support must be embedded into the parent concept document (see CTEP Phase2, 2/3, and 3 Trial Concept Submission form, Section 3.3).
 This will become part of the protocol as well.

 Once CTROC has recommended the BIQSFP study for funding, does the BIQSFP approval process proceed simultaneously alongside the final parent protocol review & approval process?

 NO…the BIQSFP does not proceed simultaneously.
 The BIQSFP evaluation and approval is completed once CTROC recommends the study for funding.
-Funding will be via an Administrative Supplement to the respective NIH U10 grant.
-In some cases, based on available funding, a contract may be established through Leidos Biomedical Research, Inc. (formerly SAIC-Frederick) on behalf of NCI prior to the opening of the trial.
+Funding will be via an Administrative Supplement to the respective NIH parent grant.
 BIQSFP funds will be available when the protocol receives final approval and opens to accrual.
 BIQSFP funding is contingent on final approval of the parent protocol.

 Can salary support be requested?